 Read more about potential harms from cannabis use and strategies for reducing or eliminating them.

-While medical use of cannabis is legal in the State of New Jersey, use of any cannabis products with more than 0.3 percent THC1, including medical use, is illegal under federal law.
+As of April 2022, both recreational (for those 21 years of age and older) and medical use of cannabis is legal in the State of New Jersey.
+However, use of any cannabis products with more than 0.3 percent THC1, including medical use, is illegal under federal law.
 The University is required to abide by federal law.
 Accordingly, University policy prohibits the possession, use, sale or manufacture of cannabis in any amount on or in the vicinity of University property or while in the conduct of University business or University-sponsored activities away from the campus.

 Recovery@ is a resource for students who are either in recovery from drugs and alcohol or who are in trouble from drugs and alcohol.
 Interested students can send a confidential email to email@example.com to receive information about and connections to resources on-campus and in the vicinity.
 Emails sent to recovery@ should expect a response within a week.
 If you have more serious or immediate mental health- or substance-related concerns for yourself or another person, please contact CPS to speak with a Counselor at any time, by calling 609-258-3141.